-People bitten by an animal other than a dog, cat, or ferret should notify the Toledo-Lucas County Health Department immediately.
+People bitten by an animal within Lucas County should notify the Toledo-Lucas County Health Department immediately.

 Skunks, raccoons, foxes, ferrets, and bats can harbor rabies.
 Persons bitten by any of these creatures should immediately notify the health department so that plans can be made to test for the presence of rabies.
-A postexposure prophylaxis (anti-rabies) vaccine will be considered if necessary.
+A Post Exposure Prophylaxis (Anti-Rabies) vaccine will be considered, if necessary.

-The health department will provide consultation to victims in the case of bites from other wild animals such as squirrels, gerbils, hamsters, chipmunks, rats, and mice.
+The health department will provide consultation to victims in the case of bites from other wild animals such as squirrels, chipmunks, gerbils, hamsters, rats, and mice.
 Rabies is rarely found in these species.